veged/xjst/README.md

 ```

 Multiple `template` statements will be grouped to construct optimal conditions
 graph.
-Order of `template` statements matters, priority decreases from bottom to
+Order of the `template` statements matters, the priority decreases from
-top.
+the bottom to the top.

 ### Local